 No. Using VERIFYONLY only validates the backup header looks like a backup header.
 It’s only when you take the backup using WITH CHECKSUM and do RESTORE … WITH VERIFYONLY *and* using WITH CHECKSUM that the restore does more extensive checks, including the checksum over the entire backup.

-24q) it is possible to restore a backup of an enrypted database without first having restored the server certificate
+24q) it is possible to restore a backup of an encrypted database without first having restored the server certificate

 No. That’s the whole point of transparent data encryption.
 Lose the server certificate, lose the database.